 How to Apply

 A complete application package will include the following materials:

 - a cover letter, addressed to the selection committee, containing:

 - a Graduate Fellowship Application Form;

 - a dissertation abstract;

-- and 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director.
+- and 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director who can attest to the project’s scholarly rigor and integration within the dissertation.

-Questions about Grad Fellowships and the application process should be directed here.
+Questions about Grad Fellowships and the application process should be directed to Brandon Walsh.
+Applicants concerned about their eligibility, for whatever reason, are strongly encouraged to write as well.

 Praxis Program Fellowships

 The Praxis Program is a radical re-imagining of the annual teaching and training we offer in the Scholars’ Lab.
 Its fellowships support a team of six University of Virginia PhD students from a variety of disciplines, who work collaboratively on a shared digital humanities project.
 Under the guidance of Scholars’ Lab faculty and staff, Praxis fellows conceive, develop, publish, and promote a digital project over the course of an academic year.

 Our first two cohorts designed and built Prism, a digital tool for crowd-sourced humanities interpretation, visualization, and textual analysis.
 Our third and fourth cohorts re-imagined Ivanhoe, a WordPress theme enabling collaborative criticism through roleplay.
 Our fifth cohort explored sonification of humanities data with the project Clockwork.
 Stay tuned for news about our incoming cohort!

 Beginning as a 2011-2013 pilot project supported by a grant from the Andrew W. Mellon Foundation to UVa Library’s Scholarly Communication Institute, the Praxis Program is now generously supported by UVa Library and GSAS.

 The Praxis fellowship replaces recipients’ teaching responsibilities for the academic year.
 Fellows are expected to devote 10 hours per week in the Scholars’ Lab.
 A call for applicants will be announced in January 2017.

 Applicants must be doctoral students in the humanities, social sciences or the arts at the University of Virginia.

 Applicants must be enrolled full time in the year for which they are applying.